SOME STEPS IN PROBATE IN TEXAS

 Attorney at Law

 1) Find the original will.
-The executor named in the will (or other interested party) contacts a lawyer.
+The executor named in the will (or other interested party) contacts a lawyer and a contract of employment is signed.

-2) The lawyer files the original will with the Application for Probate of Will and Issuance of Letters Testamentary.
+2) The lawyer files the original will with an Application for Probate of Will and Issuance of Letters Testamentary.

-3) The County Clerk issues citation and they post notice at the courthouse that an Application for Probate of Will has been filed (Probate Code Section 33(f)(2)).
+3) The County Clerk issues citation and they post notice at the courthouse that an Application for Probate of Will has been filed (Estates Code Section 51.053).

-4) After notice has been posted for 10 days, the lawyer calls the court to which the case has been assigned and gets a hearing date.
+4) After notice has been posted for the requisite time (click here for details), the lawyer contacts the court to which the case has been assigned and gets a hearing date.

 6) When the judge approves the Application for Probate of Will, the executor and the lawyer go to the County Clerk's office where the executor takes the Oath of Executor.

-7) Letters Testamentary are then ordered from the County Clerk's office.
+7) While at the County Clerk's office, Letters Testamentary are then ordered from the County Clerk's office.
 They usually mail them to the lawyer's office within the week.
 Letters Testamentary are official documents issued by the court authorizing the executor to act for the estate.
 They are the proof to others that the executor has been qualified by the court.

-8) A Notice to Creditors is prepared by the lawyer and sent to a newspaper for publication within one month after receiving Letters Testamentary (Probate Code Section 294).
+8) A Notice to Creditors is prepared by the lawyer and sent to a newspaper for publication within one month after receiving Letters Testamentary (Estates Code Section 308.051).

-9) Within four months after receiving Letters Testamentary, the executor shall give notice of issuance of such Letters to (1) mortgage companies and other with recorded claims against the estate of the deceased and (2) other persons having outstanding claims against the estate if the executor has knowledge of the claim.
+9) Within two months after receiving Letters Testamentary, the executor shall give notice of issuance of such Letters to those having claims against the estate that are secured by real or personal property of the estate (Estates Code, Section 308.053).

 10) The newspaper prints the notice and sends a copy of the notice, along with a Publisher's Affidavit about when the notice ran, to the lawyer.
-The lawyer then files the Affidavit and notice with the court.
+The lawyer then files the Affidavit and notice with the court (Estates Code Section 308.052).

-11) The executor, with assistance from the lawyer, prepares an Inventory, Appraisement and List of Claims that shows the assets of and claims against the estate as of the date of death.
-The inventory is filed with the court within 90 days after the executor is qualified by the court (Probate Code Section 250).
+13) The executor, with assistance from the lawyer, prepares an Inventory, Appraisement and List of Claims that shows the assets of and claims of the estate as of the date of death.
+The inventory is filed with the court before the 91st day after the executor is qualified by the court (Estates Code Section 309.051).

-14) If any creditors make a claim on the estate, the executor must, within 30 days, either accept or reject the claim or any part of it (Probate Code Section 309).
+16) If any creditors make a claim on the estate, the executor must, within 30 days, either accept or reject the claim or any part of it (Estates Code Section 355.051).

 Written by Donald Ray Burger, Attorney at Law